-The application procedure for getting ARGUS funding is fairly straightforward.
+The application procedure for requesting ARGUS funding is fairly straightforward.
 You will submit an application that consists of a cover sheet, a brief proposal, and the names of 2 persons who have agreed to write confidential letters of recommendation (one letter should be from your project advisor).
-The proposal will be evaluated by the ARGUS Committee (see below) and other faculty members.
-They’ll use a set of evaluation criteria to determine if your project will succeed and what its impact will be.
+The proposal will be evaluated by the ARGUS Committee (see below) and other faculty members against a common rubric.
+The rubric evaluates proposal quality in each of the required proposal elements as well a asking faculty referees to estimate the likelihood of your project being successful and assesses the impacts of funding the work.
 When all proposals for a given funding cycle (fall, spring, summer) have been evaluated, you will be notified whether the committee elected to fund your proposal.

-Complete proposals deadlines during 2014 for ARGUS funding are as follows:
+Complete proposals deadlines during the 2015/2016 academic year for ARGUS funding are as follows:

 - Summer Project Start: March 2

-The review process may take a few weeks...remember that our faculty reviewers are volunteers.
+The review process will take several weeks or longer...remember that our faculty reviewers are volunteers.
 Proposals should be submitted electronically via email to the ARGUS account with your last name and the desired funding period as the subject (ex.
 Bowers Summer 2012).
 Please ask your faculty recommenders to submit their letters of recommendation to the same email with your last name, the word "recommendation", and the funding period (ex.
 Bowers Recommendation Summer 2012).
 Be sure you communicate clearly what should be used as a subject line with your recommending faculty.

 The ARGUS Committee consists of faculty members representing all units of the University.
-Faculty members from the unit where the research will be done will be asked to review proposals from their unit (the standard program chair model).
-Chair of the ARGUS Committee is Dr. Michele Hluchy, professor of Geology and Environmental Studies.
-Dr. Geoffrey Bowers, assistant professor of Chemistry and adjunct assistant professor of Materials Engineering, oversees proposal submission and review.
+Faculty members from the unit where the research will be performed will be asked to review proposals from their unit (the standard program chair model).
+The chair of the ARGUS Committee is Geoffrey Bowers, Associate Professor of Chemistry and Adjunct Associate Professor of Materials Engineering, who oversees proposal submission and review.
 Questions about proposal submission or review should be directed to Dr. Bowers.
 The other members of the committee are:

 The various steps involved in submitting and evaluating an ARGUS proposal are outlined below.